wellsy57/Home-Assistant-Project/README.md

 I purchased a Raspberry PI 3 b+ and setup some Sonoff Basic switches flashed with Tasmota as a first test and quickly realized how powerful HA was.
 What really thrilled me was the incredible wealth of community help for seemingly every problem that arose.

 My only concern was how long it took to reboot the PI.
 I could literally go and make a cup of coffee every time a restart was required.

+By contrast, I can upload a completely new PLC program from my PC>PLC across my network and restart the PLC in 20 seconds or so.

 After some more research I realised that HA could also be installed on a higher spec machine as well.

-It was after installing [Home-Assistant](https://www.home-assistant.io/) on a [QNAP TS-453 Pro NAS](https://www.qnap.com/en-au/product/ts-453%20pro) that I realized I might actually be able to use it as a viable alternative to a buggy, poorly supported and overpriced SCADA product.
+It was after installing [Home-Assistant](https://www.home-assistant.io/) on a [QNAP TS-453 Pro NAS](https://www.qnap.com/en-au/product/ts-453%20pro) that I realized I might actually be able to use it as a viable alternative to a buggy, poorly supported and overpriced mySCADA product.

 As [Home-Assistant natively supports Modbus](https://www.home-assistant.io/components/modbus/) I started the next test to see if my PLC'S were compatible.
 I used a spare PLC and set it up with a test program with examples of switches, binary sensors and sensors to check that moving would be possible.